-General or Limited Partners
+General vs. Limited Partners Explained

 A partnership is a unique type of business.
 It's composed of at least two owners, but it could have many owners (thousands, even).
 These owners share in the benefits and drawbacks of the business partnership, according to the terms of a partnership agreement that they sign when they join the partnership.

-How Does Someone Become a Partner in a Business Partnership?
+Becoming a Partner in a Partnership

+Partners usually join a partnership, either when it starts or when they join, by contributing money or other assets to the partnership.
 Another track to partnership is to be hired as an employee and after a period of time be invited to join the partnership.
 A law firm, for example, may have employees, called associates.
-At some point in time, an associate may be invited to "make partner" by buying into the partnership.
+At some point, an associate may be invited to "make partner" by buying into the partnership.

 Managing Partners - Duties and Responsibilities

-Some firms have a managing partner, who is responsible for the overall running of the partnership, the day-to-day financial, legal, and human resources functions.
+Some partnerships have a managing partner, who is responsible for the overall running of the partnership, the day-to-day financial, legal, and human resources functions.
 The managing partner is given authority to act on behalf of the partnership by the partners, as spelled out in the partnership agreement.

 With the increased responsibility given to a managing partner comes with increased liability.
 Signing legal documents, for example, carries an additional responsibility and liability.